+Title: R/616/5211 Monitor individuals' progress

+in relation to managing their body weight

+and nutrition

+Level: 3

+Credit Value: 3

+GLH: 26

-Title: R/616/5211 Monitor individuals' progress in relation to managing their body weight and nutrition Level: 3 Credit Value: 3 GLH: 26 түт: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to monitor individuals' progress in relation to managing their weight and nutrition in line with current legislation, national guidelines, policies, protocols and good practice guidelines 1.1 Explain how to develop weight and nutritional management plans in line with current legislation, national guidelines, policies, protocols and good practice guidelines 1.2 Outline the types of information to gather from an individual in order to assess their progress 1.3 Explain how to provide constructive feedback and encouragement to an individual regarding their progress in line with policy and protocol 1.4 Explain how to interpret body measurements to inform the type of support provided in line with policy and protocol 1.5 Explain when to refer the individual to other practitioners for modifications of plans 2.
-Be able to monitor individuals' progress in managing their body weight 2.1 Prepare an environment which is suitable for open and confidential discussions and for taking body measurements 2.2 Confirm the individual's identity and gain valid consent prior to taking body measurements 2.3 Take the individual's body measurements in line with local policy and protocol
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand how to monitor individuals' progress in relation to managing their weight and nutrition in line with current legislation, national guidelines, policies, protocols and good practice guidelines 1.1 Explain how to develop weight and nutritional management plans in line with current legislation, national guidelines, policies, protocols and good practice guidelines 1.2 Outline the types of information to gather from an individual in order to assess their progress 1.3 Explain how to provide constructive feedback and encouragement to an individual regarding their progress in line with policy and protocol 1.4 Explain how to interpret body measurements to inform the type of support provided in line with policy and protocol 1.5 Explain when to refer the individual to other practitioners for modifications of plans
-2.4 Interpret body measurements to inform

-the type of advice to give

-2.5 Discuss, with the individual/carer, the

-progress they have made and any

-difficulties they have experienced

-2.6 Support the individual to identify factors

-which have adversely affected their plan

-2.7 Evaluate the effectiveness of current

-interventions in achieving agreed goals

-3. Be able to support individuals in re- 3.1 Agree new goals with the

-establishing goals for further progress individual/carer

-3.2 Agree review dates with the

-individual/carer

-3.3 Provide encouragement to the individual

-by reinforcing the benefits of adhering

-to a weight management plan

-3.4 Update records in line with local policy

-and protocol
+Be able to monitor individuals' progress in managing their body weight 2.1 Prepare an environment which is suitable for open and confidential discussions and for taking body measurements 2.2 Confirm the individual's identity and gain valid consent prior to taking body measurements 2.3 Take the individual's body measurements in line with local policy and protocol 2.4 Interpret body measurements to inform the type of advice to give 2.5 Discuss, with the individual/carer, the progress they have made and any difficulties they have experienced

-Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner.
+Be able to support individuals in re- establishing goals for further progress 2.6 Support the individual to identify factors which have adversely affected their plan 2.7 Evaluate the effectiveness of current interventions in achieving agreed goals 3.1 Agree new goals with the individual/carer 3.2 Agree review dates with the individual/carer 3.3 Provide encouragement to the individual by reinforcing the benefits of adhering to a weight management plan 3.4 Update records in line with local policy and protocol Additional information about this unit Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner.
 The use of individuals in this unit refers only to adults and young people (not infants or children).

-Body measurements should include waist circumference, skinfold thickness, weight and height but may also include Body Mass Index (BMI), percentage weight loss, Bioelectrical impedance, Waist-hip ratio and calculation of nutritional requirements

-Unit aim (s) This unit is aimed at those who support and monitor adults and/or young people's progress in managing their body weight and nutrition.
+Body measurements should include waist circumference, skinfold thickness, weight and height but may also include Body Mass Index (BMI), percentage weight loss, Bioelectrical impedance, Waist-hip ratio and calculation of nutritional requirements Valid consent must be in line with agreed UK country definition Unit aim (s) This unit is aimed at those who support and monitor adults and/or young people's progress in managing their body weight and nutrition.
 There will be opportunities to develop knowledge, understanding and skills related to assessing an individual's current body weight and nutritional status and working with them to re-establish goals for further progress.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
-Details of the relationship of the unit and relevant national occupational standards This unit links to CHS146.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to CHS146.